 "I was just so bummed out," the 19-year-old Fontana woman said.
 "It wasn't worth it."

 Urbina is part of an age group the state says has doubled its cellphone use while driving between 2011 and 2012.

 The California Office of Traffic Safety released results this month of several studies on distracted driving.

 Cellphone use by drivers jumped from 7.3 percent in 2011 to 10.8 percent this year.
-For drivers between 16 and 25 years old,

 And a study by UC Diego, which included a survey of 5,000 college students, showed that 46 percent felt they were capable of talking on a cellphone while driving.

 Urbina, a student at Cal State San Bernardino, said the call she was ticketed for was not an emergency.
 And she realizes that using a phone while driving is dangerous.
 She once found herself drifting into another lane while sending a text message.